ice3x2/TTTGate/README.md

 # TTTGate
 TTTGate is a versatile tool designed to facilitate seamless external access to internal networks.
 With an easy-to-use server-client setup, it enables secure and efficient communication between external servers and internal PCs behind a NAT.
 ![img1](https://github.com/ice3x2/TTTGate/assets/3121298/74e1fed4-59ee-4be4-857c-f622aa5cb679)
+## Installation
+ 1. Download the latest version from https://github.com/ice3x2/TTTGate/releases.
+ 2. Extract the downloaded files.
+ 3. Move the directory on both the external network accessible location and the internal network PC.

 ## Run Server Mode (External Server):
  1. Open CLI Interface and Navigate to the bin Directory: